 How to make the frozen paint cubes:

-Instead of just coloring ice cubes, we froze entire cubes of paint [I used Crayola washable paints, its our fave], with just a dash of water to top it off.
+Instead of just coloring ice cubes, we froze entire cubes of paint, I used Crayola washable paints (affiliate link), its our fave, with just a dash of water to top it off.

 I stuck with our favorite combination of colors: blue and yellow.
 They make Henry’s favorite.
 Green.

 I stuck the paint in the freezer for about 20 minutes and then added the craft sticks.
-[I used these craft sticks because that's what I had on hand.]
-I’m not quite sure how long they took to freeze, we stuck them in the freezer in the morning, and they were ready after nap [around 4pm].
+(I used these craft sticks (affiliate link) because that’s what I had on hand.)
+I’m not quite sure how long they took to freeze, we stuck them in the freezer in the morning, and they were ready after nap (around 4pm).